 There are times when, following an incident, an exclusion is given.
 As part of the child's return to school, a plan/timetable will be developed and adaptions made to meet an individual's need.
+The plan/timetable will always be written in consultation with the parent/carer.
 There are times when the school needs time to plan and adapt to meet an individual's needs.
 We work closely with families to reduce the risk of future or permanent exclusions.